Haitham Zein: Nejmeh

 On 9 November 2005, Zein moved to Nejmeh, spending half a season.
 He described his short experience at Nejmeh as negative.

 Bahrain SC

 He moved abroad to Bahrain SC in 2006.

 Return to Lebanon

 He returned to Lebanon in 2008, signing for Chabab Ghazieh, before moving to Islah Borj Shmali the following season.
-Zein was among the league top scorers in the 2010–11 Lebanese Premier League, scoring eight goals.
-In October 2011, he signed for Salam Sour, retiring that season.
+Zein was among the league's top scorers in the 2010–11 Lebanese Premier League, scoring eight goals.
+In October 2011, he signed for Salam Sour, making 15 appearances for the side and scoring three goals.
+He retired that season.

-Zein scored 113 goals in the Lebanese Premier League – 138 considering his goals scored in the cancelled 2000–01 season.
+Zein scored 112 goals in the Lebanese Premier League – 96 without considering his goals scored in the cancelled 2000–01 season.

 International career

 In 2002, Zein played for the Lebanon Olympic team at the 2002 Asian Games, scoring a goal in an 11–0 win against Afghanistan.
 He played for the senior team between 1998 and 2004.
-He played 50 international matches, scoring 17 goals.
+He played 50 international matches, scoring 16 goals.

 Managerial career

 Between 2016 and 2017, Zein was part of the technical staff of his former club Islah Borj Shmali.